 Create a dashboard in the Azure portal

 Dashboards are a focused and organized view of your cloud resources in the Azure portal.
 Use dashboards as a workspace where you can monitor resources and quickly launch tasks for day-to-day operations.
-Build custom dashboards based on projects, tasks, or user roles, for example.
+For example, you can build custom dashboards based on projects, tasks, or user roles in your organization.

 The Azure portal provides a default dashboard as a starting point.
-You can edit the default dashboard and create and customize additional dashboards.
+You can edit this default dashboard, and you can create and customize additional dashboards.

-Each user can create up to 100 private dashboards.
-If you publish and share the dashboard, it will be implemented as an Azure resource in your subscription and won't count towards this limit.
+All dashboards are private when created, and each user can create up to 100 private dashboards.
+If you publish and share a dashboard with other users in your organization, the shared dashboard is implemented as an Azure resource in your subscription, and doesn't count towards the private dashboard limit.

 Create a new dashboard